MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 - This is an example of MAR test between `climate category` and `demand loss`.
 - Null Hypothesis: Missingness of `'CLIMATE.CATEGORY'` does NOT depend on `'DEMAND.LOSS.MW'`
 - Alternative Hypothesis: Missingness of `'CLIMATE.CATEGORY'` depends on `'DEMAND.LOSS.MW'`
-- The p-value for this test is around `0.703`, which suggests that we `fail the reject` the null hypothesis, and the two columns are not dependent on each other.
+- The p-value for this test is around `0.703`, which suggests that we `fail the reject` the null hypothesis at 5% significance level, and the two columns are not dependent on each other.

 The outcomes of this testing reinforced our initial understanding, revealing no significant association between the missing `'CLIMATE.CATEGORY'` data and other variables, therefore the missing data is NMAR.